StayWokeOrg/intake/docs/sms.md

 },
 ```

-Other commands can trigger a ‘flow’.
-For example, ‘signup’ starts the signup flow.
+Other commands can trigger a 'flow'.
+For example, 'signup' starts the signup flow.

 ```js
 'signup': (req, res) => {